MicrosoftDocs/Advertising-docs/BingAds/shopping-content/code-examples.md

 ---
-title: "Code Examples"
-ms.service: "bing-ads"
-ms.topic: "article"
+title: "Content API Code Examples" ms.service: "bing-ads" ms.topic: "article"
 author: "swhite-msft"
 ms.author: "scottwhi"
 description:
 ---
-# Code Examples
+# Content API Code Examples
 This section provides code examples that show how to use the resources available in the Content API.

 > [!NOTE]